The ultimate guide to CompTIA’s Security+ certification [updated 2021]

 What is the Security+ certification?

 CompTIA Security+ is a vendor-neutral, entry-level, global information security certification.
-It validates the baseline skills necessary and for fulfilling the DoD 8570 compliance to perform core security functions and pursue an IT security career.
+It validates the baseline skills necessary for fulfilling the DoD 8570 compliance to perform core security functions and pursue an IT security career.

 This is a great option for professionals that are just starting their careers, as the Security+ focuses on hands-on practical skills, making sure certification holders are better prepared to solve problems from a wider variety of issues.